moneroexamples/onion-monero-blockchain-explorer/README.md

 make
 ```

-When compilation finishes executable `xmrblocks` should be created.
+When compilation finishes executable `aeonblocks` should be created.
 Before running
 please make sure that  `~/Downloads` folder exists and is writable.
 Time zone library that explorer is using, puts there
 its database of time zone offsets

 To run it:
 ```
-./xmrblocks
+./aeonblocks
 ```

 By default it will look for blockchain in its default location i.e., `~/.bitmonero/lmdb`.